 Hourly employees will be paid for the time they normally would work while the university is officially closed and during a delayed opening.
 Hourly employees designated as essential personnel who report and those asked to report by their supervisors will be paid for the number of hours worked during the emergency closing and, in addition, will have the option of either: 1) receiving additional pay for the actual hours worked, or 2) receiving time off equivalent to the number of hours worked.
 Any time off taken by an employee should be used as soon as practical after an emergency closing.
 Supervisors are responsible for tracking this time.

-Employees who report to work when the University is officially closed or during a delayed opening who have not specifically been asked to report will not eligible for the additional compensation or equivalent time off.
+Employees who report to work when the University is officially closed or during a delayed opening who have not specifically been asked to report will not be eligible for the additional compensation or equivalent time off.

 When there is a localized or temporary closing, hourly employees will be paid for the time they normally would work while an area, location, or building is closed.